You’re not done yet! Here’s what to do next…

 When is form 5500-EZ due?

-The form needs to postmarked by no later than July 31st.
-We recommend sending your form via FedEx, UPS, USPS priority mail, or another shipping method that provides you with a tracking number.
+The form must be postmarked by no later than July 31st.
+We recommend sending your form via USPS priority mail or another shipping method that provides you with a tracking number.

 Do I have to pay anything to file?